DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/validation.md

 ## Validation Presenter and View

+You can call <xref:DevZest.Data.Presenters.BasePresenter.CanSubmitInput> to determine whether data input (both scalar and row) can be submitted without any validation error.
+You can also try to submit data input via <xref:DevZest.Data.Presenters.BasePresenter.SubmitInput*> API.

-Your presenter object's <xref:DevZest.Data.Presenters.BasePresenter.ScalarValidation> and <xref:DevZest.Data.Presenters.DataPresenter.RowValidation> property, together with <xref:DevZest.Data.Presenters.RowPresenter>'s <xref:DevZest.Data.Presenters.RowPresenter.VisibleValidationErrors> and <xref:DevZest.Data.Presenters.RowPresenter.HasVisibleValidationError> property, expose all the validation logic.
-The validation errors will be automatically associated with single view element, in the order of: 1. two way data binding target UI element, 2.
-RowView, 3.
-DataView, based on the validation source (either a <xref:DevZest.Data.Presenters.IScalars> or a <xref:DevZest.Data.IColumns> object).
+Your presenter object's <xref:DevZest.Data.Presenters.BasePresenter.ScalarValidation> and <xref:DevZest.Data.Presenters.DataPresenter.RowValidation> property, together with <xref:DevZest.Data.Presenters.RowPresenter>'s <xref:DevZest.Data.Presenters.RowPresenter.VisibleValidationErrors> and <xref:DevZest.Data.Presenters.RowPresenter.HasVisibleValidationError> property, expose the validation logic.

+The validation errors will be automatically associated with single input UI element in the view, based on the validation source (either a <xref:DevZest.Data.Presenters.IScalars> or a <xref:DevZest.Data.IColumns> object), matched in the order of:

+1. Target UI element of two way data binding;
+2. RowView (row validation only);
+3. DataView.

 These validation errors will then be displayed  via the following template provided by attached properties of static <xref:DevZest.Data.Presenters.Validation> class:

 | Attached Property | Description |
 |-------------------|-------------|